TheDatumOrg/TSB-UAD/docs/algorithms/Discord.md

 The MatrixProfile is computed using Mueen’s ultra-fast Algorithm for Similarity Search (MASS) [Mueen et al. 2017] that requires just O(nlog(n)) time by exploiting the Fast Fourier Transform (FFT) to calculate the dot products between the query and all the sub-sequences of the time series.
 Once these metadata are generated, retrieving the Top-k discord is possible by considering the maximum value of the Matrix Profile and ordering it, excluding the trivial matches (overlapping sub-sequences).
 Retrieving the sub-sequences with the shortest distance to their nearest neighbor (called motifs) is also possible.
 These sub-sequences correspond to a recurrent motif in the time series and can be useful in the anomaly search.

-The TSB-kit implementation of MatrixProfile is wrapper of [Stumpy](https://stumpy.readthedocs.io/en/latest/index.html) implementation.
+The TSB-UAD implementation of MatrixProfile is wrapper of [Stumpy](https://stumpy.readthedocs.io/en/latest/index.html) implementation.

 ```{eval-rst}
 .. autoclass:: TSB_UAD.models.matrix_profile.MatrixProfile